 The first semester of the first year covers the basics of ASD to include foundational information, rationale for Peer to Peer Mediation, considerations based on social and communication differences, as well behavioral factors.
 Content is arranged so that students revisit each major content area multiple times throughout the course.
 The second semester of year one will focus on content to assist Peer to Peer support students in learning about other disabilities that may affect other students who will also benefit from peer support.

 Visit Google Drive for the full overview of the course, content, and videos related to this online course.
 For access to a sample Peer to Peer Online Course or further information, please contact Jana Benjamin.

-Peer to Peer Online Course created by Carrie Carr and Meghan McLeod from the Eastern Upper Peninsula Intermediate School District.
+Peer to Peer Online Course created by Carrie Carr, Eastern Upper Peninsula ISD, and Meghan McLeod, Marquette-Alger RESA.